Dennis Learning Center

 August Masonheimer

-August is a third-year Ph.D. student in Educational Psychology program and master’s student in the Quantitative Research, Evaluation, and Measurement program at Ohio State.
+August is a fourth-year Ph.D. student in Educational Psychology program and master’s student in the Quantitative Research, Evaluation, and Measurement program at Ohio State.
 His research interests concern students’ self-regulated learning, with an emphasis on motivation regulation, measurement, theory, and practice-oriented applications of research.
 He has held several teaching positions at the university, including that of an independent instructor of the DLC’s ESEPSY 1259 course and a teaching assistant for ESQREM 7648.
 He received his undergraduate degree in psychology with a minor in education from the University of California, Santa Cruz.

 Huy Nguyen headshot